 Bachelor of Biomedicine (Degree with Honours)

-Discover the student experience from current and graduate Honours students.
+Discover enrichment programs and the student experience from current and graduate Honours students.

 Honours has extended my knowledge on the causal relationships involved in disease as I learnt about the intersection between social interaction and illness.
 It's taken the integrative thinking skills I learned in Biomedicine and expanded it to considering how social factors impact on human health and, in turn, how health can benefit from certain social factors.
 I believe this knowledge is important when working within the health sector.
 Honours has also taught me additional skills such as office etiquette, how to work in a team with supervisors, how to manage your own project and it's developed my writing and people skills.